 Although you’ll still be able to make some great Vietnamese food even without access to a lot of special (read: hard to find) herbs, I wanted to include a quick primer for those of you with access to a good Vietnamese or Asian market in case you’d like to do some experimenting.
 In the photos below I placed all of the herbs on the same cutting board to give you a sense of scale.

 There are also a couple of herbs that I’ve yet to get a good photograph of (I get to the market too late and they’ve already sold out!), so I’ll be sure to try to update as soon as possible with photos of wild betel leaf and sorrel.

-Cilantro (also called coriander leaves and Chinese parsley): unless you’ve been living under a rock, you probably already know about cilantro and have determined out whether you’re in the love or hate camp.
+Cilantro is also called coriander leaves and Chinese parsley; unless you’ve been living under a rock, you probably already know about cilantro and have determined out whether you’re in the love or hate camp.
 I love it’s bright, citrusy flavor but it can taste soapy to some unlucky individuals.

-Thai Basil (also called Asian basil): has purple stems and purple buds.
+Also called Asian basil; has purple stems and purple buds.
 Think of Thai basil as a spicier and less sweet version than the Italian cousin.

-Green Onions (also called scallions): a very common Asian herb with round, hollow stems and a delicate onion flavor.
+Also called scallions; a very common Asian herb with round, hollow stems and a delicate onion flavor.

-Garlic Chives (also called Chinese chives): flat leaves with a delicate onion and garlic flavor.
+Also called Chinese chives.
+Has flat leaves with a delicate onion and garlic flavor.

-Purple Perilla (also called red perilla and shiso): these leaves are green on top and purplish on the underside.
+Also called red perilla and shiso.
+These leaves are green on top and purplish on the underside.
 They have a subtle taste that I’ve heard described as being reminiscent of cinnamon, licorice, mint and lemon.

 Any other Vietnamese herbs that I should try?